 There are a range of expenses that support a Member's role in community development and engagement activities within their ward.
 For federal and provincial elected officials, these expenses are often paid for by Riding Association funds.
 Municipal elected officials do not have this benefit.
-Subject to the Elected Officials' Expenses policy, this section of the Council Code of Conduct deals with community expense-events, will indicate allowable expenses for reimbursement and provide guidelines for Members of Council respecting community expenses related to a Member's role in community development, and reflecting which expenses are eligible for reimbursement from a Member's office expense budget.
+Members should refer to the Elected Officials' Expenses policy for guidance of expenses eligible for reimbursement.